1981 Major League Baseball postseason: (W1) Los Angeles Dodgers vs. (W2) Houston Astros

-Philadelphia Phillies vs. Montreal Expos
+(E1) Philadelphia Phillies vs. (E2) Montreal Expos

-This was the first postseason series ever played outside of the United States.
-In what would be their only playoff series win in Quebec, the Expos fended off a late comeback by the defending World Series champion Phillies to win the series in five games and advance to the NLCS for the first time in franchise history.
+This was the first postseason series played outside of the United States.
+In their only playoff series win in Quebec, Canada, the Expos fended off a late comeback by the defending World Series champion Phillies to win the series in five games and advance to the NLCS for the first time in franchise history.

-The Expos won their first playoff game in franchise history in Game 1 thanks to a solid pitching performance from Steve Rogers.
+Steve Rogers pitched eight solid innings as the Expos won their first postseason game in franchise history in Game 1.
 Bill Gullickson and closer Jeff Reardon helped keep the Phillies' offense at bay in Game 2 as the Expos won 3–1, taking a 2–0 series lead headed to Philadelphia.
 In Game 3, the Phillies jumped out to a big lead and did not relinquish it, winning 6–2 to avoid a sweep.
-Game 4 was an offensive duel which the Phillies won in extra innings to even the series, capped off by a walk-off solo home run from George Vukovich.
-However, the Expos would ultimately prevail in Game 5, 3–0, as Rogers pitched a six-hit complete game shutout to win the Expos what would be their only playoff series win in Montreal.
+Game 4 was an offensive slugfest which the Phillies won in extra innings to even the series, capped off by a walk-off solo home run from George Vukovich.
+However, the Expos would ultimately prevail in Game 5, 3–0, as Rogers pitched a six-hit shutout in the Expos' only playoff series win in Montreal.

-This was the last playoff series won by the Expos/Nationals franchise until 2019.
-The Phillies would make their next postseason appearance in 1983.
+The series is the only postseason matchup in the rivalry between the Phillies and Expos.
+This would also be the last playoff series won by the Expos/Nationals franchise until 2019, and the only playoff series won by a Canadian-based team until the Toronto Blue Jays won the American League pennant in 1992.

 American League Championship Series

-Oakland Athletics vs. New York Yankees
+(W1) Oakland Athletics vs. (E1) New York Yankees

 This was the first postseason meeting between the Yankees and Athletics.
-The Yankees swept the Athletics, and returned to the World Series for the fourth time in six years.
+The Yankees swept the Athletics, and returned to the World Series for the fourth time in six years (in the process denying a rematch of the 1974 World Series between the Athletics and Dodgers).

 This ALCS was heavily lopsided in favor of the Yankees – the only close contest of the series was in Game 1, which the Yankees won 3–1.
 The Yankees then blew out the Athletics in Game 2 by ten runs to take a 2–0 series lead headed to Oakland.
 The Yankees completed the sweep in Game 3 as Dave Righetti and closer Ron Davis shut down the Athletics' offense, winning 4–0.

-Both teams would face each other again in the 2000 and 2001 ALDS, and the Yankees would win both series.
-This was the last edition of the postseason to feature a team led by manager Billy Martin (the Athletics), who passed away in a car accident in 1989.

 This was the last time the Yankees won the AL pennant until 1996, where they defeated the Baltimore Orioles in five games en route to a World Series title.

-This was the last time the Athletics appeared in the postseason until 1988, where they swept the Boston Red Sox in the ALCS before falling in the World Series.
+The Athletics would return to the ALCS in 1988, where they swept the Boston Red Sox before falling in the World Series.

+Both teams would face each other again in the ALDS in 2000 and 2001, as well as the Wild Card Game in 2018, with all three being won by the Yankees.

+This was the last edition of the postseason to feature a team led by manager Billy Martin (the Athletics), who died in a car accident in 1989.